Consider Online Therapy

 - your schedule is tight, and you’re far away from my office

 - you’re home-bound, either due to a medical condition or anxiety

 - you live far from a qualified therapist

 - you’ve taken my “Which therapy is best for you” test, and find that touch therapy is not for you

 - you have children to care for, and have few resources for childcare (many of my clients have sleeping children in the other room!)

 - COVID 19 is a real concern for you, and you want to get the help you need without increasing threat to you or your family and friends

 Ultimately, your goal is not to work well in my office, for one or two hours out of your 24-7 life, but to live your life, every moment of it, as richly and mindfully as possible.
 Is there a downside?
 Absolutely.
 In refining our ability to connect more deeply, there is no substitute for being in the same room with another, able to touch, to sense the presence of, and to, in the privacy of a safe setting, explore your more frightening inner terrains.
 But not all of us have the luxury of time and geography.
 Some of us might even find such contact overwhelming.
 Click here to take my quiz, and see if this option fits your needs!

 It’s Your Choice & You Can Mix it Up:

 Most states allow online therapy with the encouragement that we meet once in person.
-If you’re interested, contact me via phone, skype or facetime, and we can make arrangements to meet discreetly.
-Simply click here to go my contact page, and let’s see if this journey is right for you.
+If you’re interested, simply click here to go my contact page, and let’s see if this journey is right for you.